* Hammond says 'very confident' of deal on Brexit

 * May could return to Brussels as early as Wednesday

-May, who is now scrambling to thrash out a deal with the EU while keeping the DUP, which props up her minority government, and her own party onside, may return to Brussels as early as Wednesday to continue talks, a Downing Street official said.
+May, who is now scrambling to thrash out a deal with the EU while keeping Northern Ireland's DUP and her own party onside, may return to Brussels as early as Wednesday to continue talks, a Downing Street official said.